 160 were based abroad (17.5 per cent)

 All but one of the people who contributed to both collections were based in the UK.
 For the founding collection a slightly lower percentage was obtained from UK-based sources (74.9 per cent) and for the second collection after 1880 a slightly higher percentage was obtained from such sources (84.9 per cent).
-To place this against his known periods abroad, consult the information about Pitt-Rivers' foreign trips and holidays here (or in menu to left, 'Pitt-Rivers' Life').
+To place this against his known periods abroad, consult the information about Pitt-Rivers' foreign trips and holidays here (or in menu to right, 'Pitt-Rivers' Life').
 Certainly in his second collection it is clear that he used the opportunity of foreign holiday travel to buy objects from dealers, and from individuals he met.